-As part of the Simon-Skjodt Center for the Prevention of Genocide’s holistic work to prevent, deter, and address atrocities, the Ferencz International Justice Initiative assists those affected by genocide, crimes against humanity, and war crimes in their pursuit of justice and accountability.
+Research shows that effectively dealing with past atrocities is critical for societies to prevent future atrocities.
+With the creation of the Ferencz International Justice Initiative, the Simon-Skjodt Center for the Prevention of Genocide is working for the first time to strengthen our collective capacity to end impunity for the worst crimes, thereby deterring future perpetrators.
 Through this work, the Ferencz Initiative supports those seeking redress—rather than revenge—for past crimes, in an attempt to deter future crimes.
 By supporting victims, affected communities, and their representatives, we seek to advance justice for mass atrocities.
 In this way, the Ferencz Initiative strives to fulfill the mission of “law not war,” which is championed by former Nuremberg prosecutor Ben Ferencz, whose generosity makes this work possible.

 The Ferencz Initiative recognizes that justice and accountability for atrocity crimes can take many different forms in different contexts.
 While it will often require prosecuting those most responsible in a court of law, it may also involve efforts to discover the truth of what has happened, to preserve the memories of those affected, and ultimately to seek healing and reconciliation.
 Understanding how best to achieve justice and accountability in different situations requires the direct input of affected individuals, communities, and their representatives.

 The Ferencz International Justice Initiative implements its mandate in three ways:

 - Empowering, educating, and giving voice to the most compelling and committed active agents of change—survivors of mass atrocities, affected communities, their advocates, and local civil society actors—to seek justice;

 - Connecting those local active agents of change to the decision makers, policy makers, and institutions which can help realize their demand for justice; and